Regional and National Presenters Include:

 elementary, middle, and high school presenters, focusing on

 practical resources that could be replicated in schools,

 Please note that Maine After School Network is orchestrating the registration and appreciate their support

 For more information: firstname.lastname@example.org

-The 2015 Fall Summit is intended for educators, policy makers, administrators, nurses, social workers, counselors, clinicians, case managers, afterschool programs, businesses, families, school board members, community members and people who are interested and dedicated to supporting all students be successful in school.
+The 2018 Spring Summit is intended for educators, policy makers, administrators, nurses, social workers, counselors, clinicians, case managers, after-school programs, businesses, families, school board members, community members and others who are interested and dedicated to supporting all students be successful in school.